 VCHR analyzed housing affordability for occupations in Loudoun's Key Business Sectors: Aerospace, Health IT, Information and Communication Technology, and Aviation.
-These are sectors for which Loudoun County is growing and cultivating a comparative, therefore housing for employees in these sectors will be an important component attracting and retaining employees and thereby promoting County economic development.
+These are sectors for which Loudoun County is growing and cultivating a comparative, therefore housing for employees in these sectors will be an important will be an important component attracting and retaining employees and thereby promoting County economic development.